NorthPoint Health and Wellness Center

 NorthPoint is administered through a partnership between Hennepin County and a community board of directors.
 Hennepin County applied for an MWMO Capital Project Grant in April 2018.
 In order to determine the potential of stormwater management practices on the NorthPoint campus, the project’s design team worked through a stormwater feasibility study to evaluate above-and-beyond stormwater management opportunities for the project.

 Clay soils on site make infiltration difficult, so the design focuses on filtering stormwater runoff instead.
-Modular subsurface flow wetland systems (MSFWS) will be constructed on the north and south ends for biofiltration of stormwater runoff.
+Modular subsurface flow wetland systems (MSFWS) were constructed on the north and south ends for biofiltration of stormwater runoff.
 These pre-engineered systems include filtration cartridges for pretreatment, a biofiltration chamber with sorptive media and a layer of plant establishment media, a discharge chamber with an orifice control structure to control flow, and native plants.
-A raingarden will treat stormwater from a new paved parking area and pervious turfgrass area.
+A rain garden will treat stormwater from a new paved parking area and pervious turfgrass area.
 These stormwater practices will demonstrate how water flows through the site and soften the urban character of the property with native vegetation.

 View Northpoint’s Campus Expansion Info Page